-In 2013 a group of residents supported by Appleby Environment applied to have the field behind the Church Hall registered as a village green / common land.
+In 2013 a group of residents supported by Appleby Environment applied to have the field behind the Church Hall (as shown within the hash lines in the map below) registered as a village green / common land.
 This application had the support of the parish council and our local MP.
+Although not successful it brought together many villagers to express their use and enjoyment of this part of the village over many years.

 The inspector then went away to write his report which we received in August 2014.
 Unfortunately this came out against our claim and this view was confirmed by the County Council committee who were responsible for the final decision (despite support for our claim from our local county councillors).